-The process to carry out the portfolio managers' stewardship agenda involves (i) establishing an engagement thesis, which includes strategizing, and developing an escalation plan; (ii) establishing written communication with company including details of the Fund's investment position and detailed objectives of engagement; (iii) monitoring and measuring progress within three months of initial communication to determine progress against stated objectives.
-If companies provide no response, options such as engaging the CEO, setting up industry initiative and shareholder proposals are considered; (iv) assessing performance, which involves a review of interactions with company.
+The process to carry out the portfolio managers' stewardship agenda involves (i) establishing an engagement thesis and strategy; (ii) establishing written communication with company that outlines clear objectives of engagement; (iii) monitoring and measuring progress within at least twelve months of initial communication to determine progress against stated objectives.
+If companies provide no response, escalation options are considered, such as engaging the CEO or the board; (iv) assessing performance, which involves a review of interactions with the company.
 If objectives have been met, success is communicated to investors.
-If objectives not met, a decision will be made to either divest, file a shareholder resolution or stage a more significant industry initiative.
+If objectives are not met, escalation options are evaluated, and those may include the following: engaging further with the board chair, supporting a shareholder resolution, or assessing the impact of divesting to the overall financial and sustainability characteristics of the Fund.